alphasuraj18/Netflix-homepage-clone/README.md

 # Netflix-homepage-clone
-Netflix homepage clone through HTML and CSS.
+My First project of Netflix homepage clone through HTML and CSS.
+Sceenshots also added.